ELTE School of English and American Studies: History

 In 1990, Péter Medgyes founded the International Association of Teachers of English as a Foreign Language-Hungary in order to facilitate communication among teachers and share useful methods and techniques in teaching English.

-In 1994, the School of English and American Studies was founded since the department was unable to handle the increasing number of students.
+In 1994, the School of English and American Studies was founded to accommodate a modern institutional structure for the specialist fields taught in the institution and to be able to process the increasing number of students.

-The early 2000s saw several changes at the Eötvös Loránd University.
-The Faculty of Teachers' Training College (in Hungarian: Tanárképző Főiskolai Kar) was dissolved and the SEAS continued the teacher education.
-First, a separate department was created for the teachers' education, led by Zsuzsanna Tóth.
+The early 2000s saw several changes at Eötvös Loránd University.
+The Faculty of Teachers' Training College (in Hungarian: Tanárképző Főiskolai Kar) was dissolved while SEAS continued teacher education.
+First, a separate department was created for teachers' education led by Zsuzsanna Tóth.
 However, this separate department was dissolved and later the Department of English Language Pedagogy was founded.

-In 2007, the School of English and American Studies was relocated to the Trefort Campus (Józsefváros) in Rákóczi út.
-In this way, all of the institutes of the Faculty of Humanities could be found at the Trefort Campus.
+In 2007, the School of English and American Studies was relocated to the Trefort Campus (Józsefváros) in Rákóczi út 5.
+This way, all the institutes of the Faculty of Humanities could be housed at the Trefort Campus.

-In 2011, the SEAS celebrated the 125th anniversary of its foundation by publishing a book entitled 125 éves az angol szak.
+In 2011, SEAS celebrated the 125th anniversary of foundation of its legal predecessor by publishing a book entitled 125 éves az angol szak.

 In 2013, anti-semitic stickers were placed by vandals on the doors of the instructors.
 The SEAS also expressed their concert with antisemitic provocation.

-In 2017, the SEAS expressed its solidarity with the Central European University.
+In 2017, the SEAS expressed its solidarity with Central European University.

-On 16 September 2022, Tibor Frank, former director of the SEAS and member of the Hungarian Academy of Sciences, died after a short illness.
+On 16 September 2022, Tibor Frank, founding member and twice former director of SEAS and member of the Hungarian Academy of Sciences, died after a short illness.

-Organisation
+In 2023, Imre Salusinszky, Australian journalist, political adviser, and English literary academic, was a visiting scholar at the Department of English Language Pedagogy.

+Organization

 The management consists of the director and two deputy directors.